 - Sarah M. Pritchard, Dean of Libraries

 - D.J.
-Hoek, AUL for Collections Strategies
+Hoek, AUL for Research & Engagement

-- Evviva Weinraub, AUL for Digital Strategies
+- Qiana Johnson, Interim AUL for Collections Strategies

 The mission of Northwestern University Libraries is to provide information resources and services of the highest quality to sustain and enhance the University’s teaching, research, professional, and performance programs.
-The Libraries provide a setting conductive to independent learning and a resource for users both within the Libraries and throughout the University and broader scholarly communities.
+The Libraries provide a setting conducive to independent learning and a resource for users both within the Libraries and throughout the University and broader scholarly communities.
 We are committed to meeting the needs of users by taking a leadership role in linking the University to information in a rapidly changing environment.
 The Libraries develop innovative strategies to educate users and to select, organize, provide access to, and preserve information resources.
 We forge effective partnerships outside the Libraries to connect users with the resources they need.

-A look at the work of Northwestern University Libraries in the last academic year (16-17), told not by numbers, but by stories of real impact on our students and research community.
+A look at the work of Northwestern University Libraries in the last academic year (20-21), told not by numbers, but by stories of real impact on our students and research community.
 Read the report.

 The Northwestern University Libraries create and adhere a wide range of policies to provide the highest quality information resources and services.
 Access our policies.